softwerkskammer/Agora/INSTALL.md

     * `node start-softwerkskammer` - will start the server
     * Now go to your local machine, open a browser and use `http://localhost:17124`

-* Start socrates
-    * Start softwerkskammer (because it acts as SSO server for socrates)
-    * `./build-socrates.sh` in order to build some css, js etc.
-    * `node start-socrates` will start the server
-    * Now go to your local machine, open a browser and use `http://localhost:17224`

-* The ports `17124` and `17224` are the defaults and can be changed via the command line option `--port` or via the environment option 'port' to any desired value
+* The port `17124` is the default and can be changed via the command line option `--port` or via the environment option 'port' to any desired value
 * If your installation is fresh, you should create an account for yourself by registering.
   * The default setup assumes you are running on localhost for authentication.
 If you are using a different hostname, you have to edit the configuration file `config-examples/server-config.json`.
 Follow the instructions in there.